Are current assessment methods working for adult nursing students?

 What does a professional assessment environment require?

-Assessment settings should model the professionalism of healthcare workplaces.
+A professional assessment environment does more than reduce stress; it helps students rehearse the standards they will carry into healthcare workplaces.
+Assessment settings should model the professionalism of clinical environments.
 Organisation, respectful conduct and consistent protocols affect performance and shape perceptions of the profession.
-When teams align set‑up, communication and conduct with clinical standards, students perform better under pressure and embed habits they will carry into practice.
+When teams align set-up, communication and conduct with clinical standards, students perform better under pressure and embed habits they will carry into practice.

 Which changes have most impact now?